codesakshi/simple-xml/README.md

 # Simple XML

-This small library allows you to create and parse xml in an easy way.
+This small Java library allows you to create and parse xml in an easy way.
 This library will convert xml to easily accessible Map and List Objects.

 Feature requests are always welcome.
 Just open an issue.
 Also, if my documentation is missing something or unclear, please let me know.

 ## Features
+* Represents XML elements in tree structure for easy traversal.
-#### 1. Uses java.util.List and java.util.Map to store XML Tags and Attributes
+* Uses java.util.List and java.util.Map to store XML Tags and Attributes.
+* imports, modifies or creates XML from scratch.
-#### 2. Can read and write XML Using Stream, String or org.w3c.dom.Document
+* Can read and write XML Using Stream, String or org.w3c.dom.Document.
+* Perform simple or complex searches with simple XPATH like queries.

 ## Setup